Welcome to the

 Mission of the lab

-We investigate how the spatiotemporal control of gene expression influences microbial cell physiology and differentiation
+Our research explores how the spatiotemporal control of gene expression shapes microbial cell physiology and differentiation

-We combine high-resolution imaging techniques, molecular biology and genetics to study gene regulation in single fungal and bacterial cells, to understand how single cells adopt both individual and collective strategies to optimize their fitness
+By integrating high-resolution imaging techniques, molecular biology and genetics, we investigate gene regulation in single fungal and bacterial cells, aming to understand how single cells adopt both individual and collective strategies to optimize their fitness

 We love microbes!